IngCampos/Escuela_PHP_JQuery/README.md

 - In the login there are the ids and password by default to log in.
 - Administrator can watch all the users.
-- Students can watch its classes and its attendances.
+- Students can watch its class rooms and its attendances.
-- Teachers can  watch its classes, pass the role and edit an attendance of a student.
+- Teachers can  watch its class rooms, pass the role and edit an attendance.

 ## Authors